 Dr Pádraic Whyte B.A.
 (Dublin), Ph.D.
 (Dublin) Associate Professor, Co-Director M.Phil. in Children's Literature; Co-Ordinator of School of English Trinity Elective

 Teaching and Research Interests

-Pádraic is associate professor of English and the current director of the Children's Literature MPhil programme at the School of English.
+Pádraic is associate professor of English and a director of the Children's Literature MPhil programme at the School of English.
 He is co-editor of Children’s Literature Collections: Approaches to Research (Palgrave, 2017) which won the International Research Society for Children's Literature Edited Book Award, 2019.
+He is currently working on a research project funded by the Irish Research Council and the Department of the Taoiseach that explores the use of literature to foster empathy and understanding between various communities on the island of Ireland.

 He is also author of Irish Childhoods (Cambridge Scholars, 2011) and co-editor of Children's Literature and New York City (Routledge, 2014).
 He was co-recipient of a major Irish Research Council/Government of Ireland research grant to establish the National Collection of Children’s Books (NCCB) project.
 The NCCB catalogue and database can be found at nccb.tcd.ie.
 Along with Dr Keith O'Sullivan, Pádraic received funding of over €350,000 to help establish Dublin as a world centre of children's literature research.
 This interdisciplinary and inter-institutional project involved the examination of Dublin's children’s book collections, in the English language.
 Over a period of two years, a team of researchers documented children’s book collections held in Trinity College Library, the National Library of Ireland, the Church of Ireland College of Education Library, the Cregan Library, St Patrick’s College (DCU) and Dublin City Library and Archive, Pearse Street.
 The NCCB database provides a solid foundation from which scholars, both Irish and international, may conduct advanced research in children's literature.
 Children’s Literature Collections: Approaches to Research was one of the outputs of this project.